-PHA also provides project-based voucher subsidies to non-profit sponsors and other private property owners through its UBV program.
-Table 3 provides details on new UBV developments that PHA plans to subsidize with vouchers during the Plan Year.
-This includes RAD conversion developments that PHA projects to be newly placed under contract in FY 2020.
-Overall, PHA projects that 1,387 additional units will be placed under contract in FY 2020.
-PHA may issue a new Request for Proposals (RFP) during FY 2020, and may select additional developments for receipt of unit-based vouchers as a result of the RFP, subject to approval of the PHA Board of Commissioners.
+PHA also provides project-based voucher subsidies to non-profit sponsors and other private property owners through its UBV Program.
+Table 3 provides details on new UBV developments that PHA plans to commit to subsidize with vouchers during the Plan Year.
+This includes RAD conversion developments that PHA projects to be newly placed under commitment or contract in FY 2021.
+Overall, PHA projects that 1,571 additional units will be placed under commitment or contract in FY 2021.
+PHA may issue a new Request for Proposals (RFP) during FY 2021, and may select additional developments for receipt of unit-based vouchers as a result of that or prior RFP(s), subject to approval of the PHA Board of Commissioners.
 Actual contract/leasing figures may vary based on multiple factors, including contract terminations or suspensions, new and additional projects approved by the PHA Board during the Plan year, HUD RAD processing timetables and other considerations.
+Due to changes in development plans and schedules, planned developments shown in Table 3 may also appear in prior or subsequent Annual Plans.